pradeepgola954-oss/capstone-project/README.md

  ► First, I went to the VPC Dashboard in the AWS Management Console and clicked on ‘Create VPC’.

- ► Then, I gave a name to my VPC, for example ‘Ap-South-1’, so that I can easily identify it.
+ ► Then, I gave a name to my VPC, for example ‘My Project VPC’, so that I can easily identify it.

  ► After that, I defined the IPv4 CIDR block as 192.168.0.0/24.
 This range provides private IP addresses for the resources inside my VPC.